auth0/docs/articles/tokens/concepts/refresh-token-rotation.md

 * [Resource Owner Password Credentials Exchange](/api-auth/tutorials/adoption/password)
 * [Device Authorization Flow](/flows/concepts/device-auth)

+# Maintaining User Sessions in Single Page Applications (SPAs)

+Until very recently, SPAs overcame the challenge of maintaining the user’s session by using the Authorization Code Flow with PKCE in conjunction with [Silent Authentication](https://auth0.com/docs/api-auth/tutorials/silent-authentication).
+Recent developments in browser privacy technology, such as Intelligent Tracking Prevention (ITP) prevent access to the Auth0 session cookie, thereby requiring users to reauthenticate.

-Refresh Token Rotation offers a remediation to end-user sessions being lost due to side-effects of browser privacy mechanisms such as Intelligent Tracking Prevention (ITP) where third-party cookies could be lost or are inaccessible via the hidden iframe used with silent authentication.
-Because Refresh Token Rotation does not rely on access to the Auth0 session cookie, it is not affected by ITP mechanisms.
+Refresh Token Rotation offers a remediation to end-user sessions being lost due to side-effects of browser privacy mechanisms.
+Because Refresh Token Rotation does not rely on access to the Auth0 session cookie, it is not affected by ITP or similar mechanisms.

 ## SDK support

-For SPAs, use the [Auth0 SPA SDK](/libraries/auth0-spa-js) to request new access tokens and new refresh tokens.
+* For SPAs, use the [Auth0 SPA SDK](/libraries/auth0-spa-js) to request new access tokens and new refresh tokens.
 Auth0 recommends that you use the [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](/flows/concepts/auth-code-pkce).
 With SPAs, you have the option to use either memory or local storage to store all tokens.
 The SDK defaults to memory for token storage.
 See [Token Storage](/tokens/concepts/token-storage) for details on which option will work for your app.

-For iOS, make sure you update to the latest version (1.23.0 or later) of [Auth0.swift](https://auth0.com/docs/libraries/auth0-swift).
+* For iOS, make sure you update to the latest version (1.23.0 or later) of [Auth0.swift](https://auth0.com/docs/libraries/auth0-swift).

-For Android, make sure you update to the latest version (1.23.0 or later) of[Auth0.android](https://auth0.com/docs/libraries/auth0-android).
+* For Android, make sure you update to the latest version (1.23.0 or later) of [Auth0.android](https://auth0.com/docs/libraries/auth0-android).

 ## Keep reading